-We welcome new staffers at any time of the year, who are encouraged to join any or all sections that they’re interested in.
+We welcome new staffers at any time of the year and encourage them to join any or all sections that they’re interested in.

-In the last ten years, Voice staffers have gone on to work full time at a variety of publications, including the Washington Post, Washington City Paper, Quartz, The New Republic, New York Daily News, In These Times, MarketWatch, Agence France-Presse, The American Prospect, and The Atlantic.
+In addition to improved writing, editing, teamwork, and research skills, which are integral to any career, those who write for the Voice also gain knowledge of Georgetown University and D.C.
+In just the last ten years, Voice staffers have gone on to work full time at a variety of publications, including the Washington Post, Washington City Paper, Quartz, The New Republic, New York Daily News, In These Times, MarketWatch, Agence France-Presse, The American Prospect, and The Atlantic.
+Voice alumni have gone on to work successful careers in journalism, business, communications, and public service, creating a community of connections for all Voicers.

 Frequently asked questions